Drought and Wastewater Reuse: In France, a New Push and Obstacles to Overcome

 [Nearly 80,000 readers rely on The Conversation’s newsletter to better understand the world’s major issues.
 Subscribe today]

-Despite the undeniable advantages mentioned above, wastewater reuse is not the only solution to water shortages; it is, above all, a solution that depends on local conditions and must therefore be taken into account when local authorities plan their water management strategies.
+Despite its undeniable advantages, as mentioned earlier, wastewater reuse is not the only solution to address water shortages; it is, above all, a solution that depends on the local context and must therefore be taken into account when local governments plan their water resource management.

-For example, it is particularly relevant in coastal areas where some wastewater treatment plants discharge their effluent into the sea, which constitutes a loss of freshwater.
-By implementing REUT, a circular water economy is established, with secondary benefits including a reduction in groundwater withdrawals—which are more vulnerable when water levels are low and the aquifers are subject to saltwater intrusion that can render them unfit for consumption – and improved water quality in bathing areas or shellfish farming sites.
+For example, it is particularly relevant in coastal areas where some wastewater treatment plants discharge their effluent into the sea, which results in a loss of freshwater.
+By implementing REUT, a circular water economy is established, with secondary benefits including a reduction in groundwater withdrawals—which are more vulnerable when groundwater levels are low and the aquifers are subject to saltwater intrusion, which can render the water unfit for consumption —and improved water quality in swimming areas and shellfish farming sites.

-A prime example is now the Jourdain project in Les Sables-d’Olonne, where treated wastewater will eventually be directly diluted into the water at a intake point for purification.
+A prime example is now the Jourdain project in Les Sables-d’Olonne, where treated wastewater will eventually be directly diluted into the water at a intake point for purification into drinking water.

-In inland areas, however, effluent from wastewater treatment plants sometimes plays a significant role in maintaining low-flow conditions—that is, in sustaining the minimum flow necessary for the proper functioning of aquatic ecosystems—and in such cases, reusing treated wastewater is less beneficial and may even have a negative environmental impact.
+In inland areas, however, effluent from wastewater treatment plants sometimes plays a significant role in supporting low-flow conditions—that is, in maintaining the minimum flow necessary for the proper functioning of aquatic ecosystems—and REUT is less beneficial in this case and may even have a negative environmental impact.

 A New Start After the Drought

-While there are currently around 80 stations using REUT in France, the drought experienced during the summer of 2022 could encourage the further adoption of this method, which is already widely used in some countries.
+While there are currently about 80 stations in France using REUT, the drought experienced during the summer of 2022 could encourage the further development of this method, which is already widely used in some countries.

-In a press release dated July 25, 2022, Veolia announced its intention to deploy REUT at approximately 100 wastewater treatment plants where consumption volumes warrant it (consumption of more than 2,000m³ of drinking water and/or 5,000m³ drawn directly from the water source), using compact water recycling units.
+In particular, Veolia announced in a press release dated July 25, 2022, its intention to implement REUT at approximately 100 wastewater treatment plants where consumption volumes warrant it (consumption of more than 2,000 of drinking water and/or 5,000 drawn directly from the water source), using compact water recycling units.

-This initiative is expected to save 3 millioncubic meters of drinking water—equivalent to the average annual consumption of a city with 180,000 residents.
-Initially, the recycled water will be used for plant maintenance, with plans to explore other urban or agricultural uses once the necessary permits are obtained.
+This project is expected to save 3 million of drinking water—equivalent to the average annual consumption of a city with 180,000 residents.
+Initially, the recycled water will be used for plant maintenance, and other urban or agricultural uses will be tested once the necessary permits are obtained.

 Acceptability, model, pathogens: concerns that need to be addressed

 However, there are still many obstacles to overcome.
-One of these is the social acceptance of this practice, which is often misunderstood and subject to prejudice on the part of the general public.
+One of them is the social acceptability of this practice, which is often misunderstood and subject to preconceptions on the part of the general public.

-Another major obstacle is that REUT will need to establish a viable business model, which will likely require financial incentives to compete with river water, which farmers obtain at a price of around 10 to 30 euro cents percubic meter.
+Another major obstacle is that REUT will have to develop a business model, which will certainly require financial incentives in order to compete with river water, which farmers obtain at a price of around 10 to 30 euro cents percubic meter.

 Even after wastewater treatment, certain salts, mineral and organic pollutants, and pathogenic microorganisms may still be present.
 The extent of the associated negative impacts on ecosystems and human health depends heavily on soil characteristics, vegetation, the quality of the treated wastewater, and agricultural practices.

-It is therefore important that REUT remains well regulated to ensure it remains a safe and sustainable practice.
+It is therefore important that REUT remain well regulated to ensure it is a safe and sustainable practice.
 This will require not only meeting the established thresholds but also implementing other processes, such as drip irrigation rather than sprinkler irrigation.

-As the sector undergoes rapid change, there is a clear need for scientific studies on the fate of pollutants, viruses, and parasites during agricultural irrigation using treated wastewater.
+As the sector undergoes rapid change, it appears necessary to conduct scientific studies on the fate of pollutants, viruses, and parasites during agricultural irrigation with treated wastewater.

-In Israel, where REUT has been practiced since the 1980s and is now used in about 80% of cases, a study has shown that pharmaceutical compounds are found primarily in the soil, leaves, and roots of plants irrigated with treated wastewater, while fruits and tubers are less contaminated.
+In Israel, where REUT has been practiced since the 1980s—and is now used in about 80% of cases—a study has shown that pharmaceutical compounds are found primarily in the soil, leaves, and roots of plants irrigated with treated wastewater, while fruits and tubers are less heavily contaminated.

-This study concludes that it is beneficial to improve treatment processes designed for REUT and to apply them to soils rich in organic matter, which promotes the degradation of pollutants.
+This study concludes that it is beneficial to improve treatment processes designed for REUT and to apply them to soils rich in organic matter, which promote the degradation of pollutants.

 In France, the successful example of the Limagne Noire region—where cereal crops have been irrigated with treated wastewater from the city of Clermont-Ferrand for several decades—has shown that there is no contamination from pathogens.

-Recently, in Murviel-les-Montpellier, a two-year experiment was conducted under greenhouse conditions to test the drip irrigation of lettuce and leek crops using treated municipal wastewater, both with and without the addition of fourteen contaminants at a concentration of 10 μg/L.
+Recently, in Murviel-les-Montpellier, a two-year experiment was conducted under greenhouse conditions to evaluate drip irrigation of lettuce and leek crops using treated municipal wastewater—both with and without the addition of fourteen contaminants at a concentration of 10 μg/L.

-The objective was to study their accumulation in soil and leaves in order to assess potential health risks.
-The results revealed limited accumulation of contaminants in soil and plant leaves, with concentration levels ranging from 1 to 30 ng/g and 1 to 660 ng/g, respectively.
+The objective was to study their accumulation in the soil and leaves in order to assess potential health risks.
+The results revealed limited accumulation of the contaminants in the soil and plant leaves, with concentration levels ranging from 1–30 ng/g and 1–660 ng/g, respectively.

-Overall, this study confirmed previous reports that the risk to human health from consuming raw leafy green vegetables irrigated with treated domestic wastewater containing residues of organic contaminants is minimal.
+Overall, this study confirmed previous reports that the risk to human health from consuming raw leafy green vegetables irrigated with treated domestic wastewater containing traces of organic contaminants is minimal.

-Thus, while REUT will need to overcome resistance and address certain concerns, it nonetheless appears to be a forward-looking solution to current challenges, and its importance is further underscored by the effects of climate change.
+Thus, while REUT will have to overcome resistance and allay certain fears, it nonetheless appears to be a solution for the future in the face of current challenges, and its importance is further underscored by the effects of climate change.

 Julie Mendret, Associate Professor, HDR, University of Montpellier